 12.1.7.
 Multiple Assignment.
 A position which is located at more than one site and which is funded from more than one cost center.

 12.1.8.
 Itinerant Assignment.
-A position which may provide services to students of more than one site and which is assigned to one central office cost center.
+A position which may provide services to students of one or more sites and which is assigned to one central office cost center.

 12.1.9.
 Priority Consideration.
 Status provided to a unit member who is in excess or who is assigned to a school that is going to be closed per Section 12.1.3.
 A unit member with priority consideration is ensured an interview and shall be selected for a vacancy regardless of seniority, unless there is an overriding issue of qualifications based on objective criteria as established in the posting.
 It is assumed that a unit member who exercises priority consideration status to obtain an assignment accepts the educational philosophy of the school/program.
 Priority consideration expires upon the placement of the unit member in a position or by September 1, whichever comes first.

 12.1.10.
 Priority Staffing School.
+The following categories of schools shall be considered priority staffing schools and shall be staffed in accordance with Section 12.3.1 of this Article.
+Posted positions at these schools shall not be subject to priority consideration.

+a.
 A school which has more than thirty percent (30%) of the total assigned certificated staff, for a period of two (2) or more consecutive years, who have not reached their second year of permanent status.
-Such schools are typically characterized by a higher-than-average turnover rate and a lower-than-average response to positions available during post and bid periods..
+Such schools are typically characterized by a higher-than-average turnover rate and a lower-than-average response to positions available during post and bid periods, or

-Academic Performance Index (Decile Ranking) 1-3 School.
-Effective January 1, 2007, schools that fall under this category shall be staffed in accordance with Section 12.3.1 of this Article.
-Posted positions at these school will not be subject to priority consideration.
+b.
+Low performing schools as defined by the state accountability system, Previously the Academic Performance Index – Decile 1-3 Schools.

-Section 12.2: POST AND BID
+Section 12.2: MAY 1 POST AND BID

-The Human Resource Services Division, Certificated, will have posted in the office of each school or department and electronically on the district’s website, a list of known vacancies for the following year.
-Such postings will occur twice annually as follows:
+The Human Resource Services Division, , will have posted in the office of each school or department and electronically on the district’s website, a list of known vacancies for the following year.
+The May 1 Post shall be provided to the Association electronically and /or hardcopy.
+The following timelines shall apply

-The Post will begin on or after May 10 and shall be scheduled to allow the inclusion of positions that become vacant as a result of the February post.
+The Post will begin on May 1..

+The post shall include all known vacancies for the following year.
+From the date the Association receives its official copy on May 1, unit members will have a minimum of ten (10) calendar days to review and bid on posted positions

+Following the close of the post, Human Resource Services Division shall have five (5) workdays to route qualified applicants to school/program administration.

+Site selections shall be made no later than five (5) workdays prior to the conclusion of the traditional school year.

+A unit member who is to be transferred as a result of a bid shall be notified in writing prior to the conclusion of the traditional school year.